Most often, spiral hams are already fully cooked and simply need reheating, making them an ideal menu item for holiday dinners and buffets.

 Storage

-A cooked spiral cooked ham can safely be stored in the refrigerator for up to five days.
+Cooked, the fig glazed spiral ham can safely be stored in the refrigerator for up to five days.
 After that, consider wrapping it well and storing in the freezer for up to two months.

 I freeze leftover ham in multiple zip lock bags both sliced and diced -- the diced is great to take out for use in omelettes, quiches, pasta, salads and baked goods.